Trinidad and Tobago: Navigating sustainable horizons

 Unlike some Caribbean nations, Trinidad and Tobago’s economy owes much to oil and gas production; petroleum and petrochem- ical industries here accounted for almost three-quarters of export earnings in 2020.As a result, the energy exploration and pro- duction sector has underpinned Trinidad and Tobago’s economy to date, historically attracting the most foreign direct investment (FDI) – which is why the country already has a strong affinity with the UAE.

-This repoty was published in partnership with Newsweek
+This report was published in partnership with Gulf News